Introduction:

 We

-should precede setting policy, and that policy should precede
+issues should precede setting policy, and that policy

 We